-Since August 2019, 2,027 members of the Columbia community have been trained in 116 sessions and now carry life-saving naloxone to be used in the case of an opioid overdose.
+Since the start of the program, 3,038 members of the Columbia community have been trained in 169 sessions and now carry life-saving naloxone to be used in the case of an opioid overdose.

-This story has been updated since original posting to reflect training participants through June 2021.
+This story has been updated since its original posting to reflect training participants through November 30, 2022.
 Columbia Health shifted its naloxone training program to virtual delivery in mid-March 2020 to comply with New York State's stay-at-home orders.
 Please visit the Opioid Education and Naloxone Training page to learn more about the program.

 The program has identified and trained members of the campus community — both students and staff — to recognize signs of opioid overdose and administer lifesaving medication.